TosbackCgusBridge-Bot/CGUs-versions/Phoenix/Privacy Policy.md

 *   Credit card number
 *   Other Financial Information and information related to financial aid eligibility
 *   Social Networking content
-*   Learning, skill, or career assessment data
+*   Learning, skill or career assessment data
 *   Career goals
-*   Other Information after you become a University student such as course assignments, grades and other educational records relating to your enrollment at your University and that may be required to be collected in the normal course of your studies.
+*   Other Information after you become a University student such as course assignments, grades and other educational records relating to your enrollment at your University and that may be required to be collected in the normal course of your studies

 **5\.
 How We Use and Disclose This Information**